U.S. jobs market shakes off winter's icy grip

 WASHINGTON U.S. employers hired at a brisk pace last month and ramped up the hours their workers put in on the job, the strongest signals yet the economy was breaking free of its winter doldrums.

-At the same time, the jobless rate held near a five-year low even as Americans poured into the Labour market to hunt for work, another upbeat signal of the economy's health.
+At the same time, the jobless rate held near a five-year low even as Americans poured into the labor market to hunt for work, another upbeat signal of the economy's health.

 "It is strong enough to indicate the economy is back on track, but not so robust that the Federal Reserve would have to start thinking about actually raising rates," said Joel Naroff, head of Naroff Economic Advisers in Holland, Pennsylvania.

-Nonfarm payrolls increased by 192,000 jobs last month after rising by 197,000 in February, the Labour Department said on Friday.
+Nonfarm payrolls increased by 192,000 jobs last month after rising by 197,000 in February, the Labor Department said on Friday.
 The unemployment rate was unchanged at 6.7 percent.

 An unusually brutal winter slammed the economy at the end of 2013 and the start of this year.
 Growth was further undercut by efforts by businesses to trim inventories, the expiration of long-term jobless benefits and cuts to food stamps.